Mrfrey14/salesforceDev/SF-Best-Practices-Documentation.md

 ### _<u>CSS<u>_

-- CSS should always be housed in its own stylesheet file and referenced in the vf page or Aura component or LWC.
+- CSS should always be housed in its own stylesheet file (this can be the Aura or LWC stylesheet) and referenced in the vf page or Aura component or LWC.

 - CSS should never be inline or written directly into the page (except for in exceptionally rare circumstances relating to visualforce to pdf rendering).